bitfoundation/bitplatform/docs/design-backgrounds/optimized-entity-framework-for-n-tier-apps.md

 # Optimized entity framework for N-Tier applications

-Using Entity Framework with "ASP.NET Web API and/or MVC" is a common thing in .NET based projects.
+Using Entity Framework with "ASP.NET/ASP.NET Core" "Web API/MVC" is a common thing in .NET based projects.
 Most developers use entity framework with its default configuration.
-Entity framework has several features such as **Property based** Lazy loading, **automatic** change tracking etc. But every feature comes with a cost and unfortunately these features are not useful in most scenarios in N-Tier apps.
+Entity framework has several features such as **Automatic** Property based Lazy loading, **Automatic** change tracking etc. But every feature comes with a cost and unfortunately these features are not useful in most scenarios in N-Tier apps.

-Consider a web api which returns a list of active customers from the database.
+Consider a web api which returns list of active customers from the database.
 With or without a repository, an entity framework's db context gets created.
 Then it runs a query against a database, creates an instance of the customer for each record of database result set.
 Then db context gets disposed.
 After that, [Json.NET](http://www.newtonsoft.com/json) returns json created from customers list.

 When user/operator changes any of those customers in a web app or mobile app, we send changes to the server and a "new" instance of customer gets created based on that.
 We save that customer using "newly" created db context.
-So in this sample, there was no need to automatic change tracking to get active customers first.
+So in this sample, there is no need to automatic change tracking to get active customers first, because changes are not applied on that specific customers & db context instances.
+Changes are made in separate tier.

 This sample is a common thing in N-Tier world, when **most changes are made in other tiers such as browsers and mobile devices**.